 It’s our goal to aid your dental implant success with a comfortable and speedy recovery.
-Continue reading to learn which foods our oral surgeons recommend after dental implant surgery.
+Continue reading to learn what can you eat after dental implant surgery and which foods our oral surgeons recommend after dental implant surgery.

 About an hour after dental implant surgery, you may remove the gauze sponges that have been placed in your mouth and have something to eat.

 24-48 Hours Post-Op: Cool Liquid Diet